-The Leader should be prepared to demonstrate rescue skills in moving water in the advanced canoe white water environment.
+The Leader should be prepared to demonstrate rescue skills in moving water at the top end of the remit for the award.
 Leaders are required to demonstrate the management of effective rescues of open canoes, paddled both solo and tandem.
 These should be informed by an effective decision making process.